4. Pathological Lying

 Behold darling.
 You will catch them in lies… You did at the beginning but ignored them because you gave them the benefit of the doubt.

 The Narcopath will behave differently with each victim, depending on the level of abuse they’ve conditioned them to receive.
-There are cases, where these monsters conned their women, friends with benefits and lovers to take part in heinous acts or do things that they wouldn’t do otherwise.
+There are cases, where these monsters conned their women, lovers, partners, friends with benefits, and lovers to take part in heinous acts or do things that they wouldn’t do otherwise.
 This is just to please their insatiable perverted desires and control power.

 They live to break the rules and many times call themselves rebels.
 No!
 There is a big difference between being a rebel and being an Antisocial.
 They fall within the Anti-social personality disorder (APD) category which translates to– I can’t and won’t follow social rules, because I think I am better than everyone else and while I do that, I’ll destroy everything on my path without consequence.
 After all, they do not fear consequences.

 Narcopaths are incapable, because of their self-centered nature and ridiculous beliefs of being above the law.
 Hence, their lives are chaotic.
-From lawsuits to debt to collections, liens, backed up child support, to bankruptcy, living in deplorable conditions.
+From lawsuits to debt to collections, liens, backed-up child support, to bankruptcy, and living in deplorable conditions.
 Often times they will do sexual favors or vice-versa for money.

 5. Always on The Prowl

-Narcopaths are always on the prowl.
-A L W A Y S!!!
-Do not for a minute think otherwise… Day in and day out — despite the lies they tell you.
-Whether it is power, status, prestige, sex, financial, sex, sex and more sex, emotional support or whatever it is that makes them feel good.
+Narcopaths are always on the prowl… A L W A Y S!!!
+Do not for a minute think otherwise.
+Day in and day out — despite the lies they tell you.
+Whether it is power, status, prestige, sex, financial gains, sex, and more sex, emotional support, or whatever it is that makes them feel good at the moment.
 They’ll adopt a seductive narcissistic pattern to gain their victim’s trust.

 6. Narcopaths Love Triangulation

-Triangulation goes hand and had with Narcissism.
-This is another weapon they use to manipulate, and make their victims feel unhinged–frequently and effectively to disorient the them.
+Triangulation goes hand and hand with Narcissism.
+This is another weapon they use to manipulate, and make their victims feel unhinged–frequently and effectively disorienting them.
 They go back and forth between the targets to keep them against each other, merely to serve the Narcopath.

 - Flirt and deny~ Here’s where they fabricate the jealousy to extract narcissistic supply.
-They’ll flirt right in your face with the waiter, a co-worker, friend and then when you bring it up, they fully deny it or say they didn’t think they weren’t doing anything inappropriate.
-(Making you doubt your reality)
+They’ll flirt right in your face with the waiter, a co-worker, a friend, the cleaning lady.
+Then, when you bring it up, they fully deny it or say they didn’t think they were doing anything inappropriate.
+(Making you doubt your reality or crazy-making)

 - Exclusion~ They will exclude you from a conversation, or important events to make you feel unimportant or rejected (usually during the devaluation- discard period)